U.S. stocks up on earnings; data lifts dollar, bond yields

 "We were trading according to supply-demand fundamentals earlier in the day.
 But toward the close, it was the risk-on, macro trade, with money flowing into riskier assets such as stocks and commodities," said Chris Jarvis, analyst at Caprock Risk Management in Frederick, Maryland.

 Brent oil futures settled down 0.9 percent at $48.11 a barrel.
-Other commodities were mixed, with gold down 0.2 percent while copper was up 0.2 percent.
+Other commodities were mixed, with gold XAU= down 0.2 percent while copper CMCU3 was up 0.2 percent.

 "People's fears of a global slowdown are maybe bottoming out," Paulsen said.